 Our long-term strategy focuses on growing both our utility and non-regulated energy businesses, primarily by increasing our customer base and providing superior service to both utility and non-regulated energy customers.
-In our natural gas and electric utilities, we intend to grow our asset base to serve projected customer demand in our existing utility service territories through expansion of infrastructure and construction of new rate-based power generation facilities.
-We also plan to pursue acquisitions of additional utility properties, primarily in the Great Plains and Rocky Mountain regions of the country.
-By maintaining our high customer service and reliability standards in a cost-efficient manner, our goal is to secure appropriate rate recovery to provide solid economic returns on our utility investments.
+In our natural gas and electric utilities, we intend to significantly grow our asset base to serve projected customer demand and to comply with environmental mandates in our existing utility service territories through expansion of infrastructure and construction of new rate-based power generation facilities.
+If the opportunity arises, we will pursue acquisitions of additional utility properties, primarily in the Great Plains and Rocky Mountain regions of the country.
+By maintaining our high customer service and reliability standards in a cost-efficient manner, our goal is to secure appropriat rate recovery to provide solid economic returns on our utility investments.

-In our fuel production operations, we expect to prudently grow and develop our existing inventory of oil and gas reserves, while we strive to maintain strong relationships with mineral owners, landowners and regulatory authorities.
-Our ability to grow both production and reserves may be hindered in the short-term by low price levels for both crude oil and natural gas resulting from the impact on demand from a weakened economy.
-In the long-term, however, we believe that demand for both natural gas and crude oil will be strong.
-Given increased regulatory emphasis on wind and solar power generation, and potential greenhouse gas legislation that may limit construction of new coal-fired power plants, natural gas will be a primary fuel of choice for power generation.
-Additional gas-fired peaking resources will also be required to provide back-up supply for renewable technologies.
+We will continue to prudently grow and develop our existing inventory of crude oil and natural gas reserves, while we strive to maintain strong relationships with mineral owners, landowners and regulatory authorities.
+We intend to focus our near-term efforts on proving up the substantial Mancos shale gas potential of our San Juan and Piceance Basin properties.
+Given increased regulatory emphasis on wind and solar power generation, and potential environmental regulations and legislation that may limit construction of new coal-fired power plants, we believe that natural gas will be the near-term fuel of choice for power generation.
+Additional gas-fired peaking resources will also be required to provide critical back-up supplies for renewable technologies.

-We will continue efforts to develop additional markets for our coal production.
-Nearly 50% of all electricity generated in the United States is currently supplied from coal-fired plants.
-It will take decades and significant expense before this generation can be replaced with alternative technologies.
+Given the amount of electricity currently generated in the United States from coal-fired power plants, it will take decades and significant expense before this generation can be replaced with alternative technologies.
 As a result, coal-fired resources will remain a necessary component of the nation's electric supply for the foreseeable future.
-Potential greenhouse gas legislation may limit construction of new conventional coal-fired power plants, but technologies such as carbon capture and sequestration should provide for the long-term economic use of coal.
-We are investigating the possible deployment of these technologies at our mine site in Wyoming.
+The current regulatory climate, combined with proposed and expected greenhouse gas ("GHG") regulations from the U.S. Environmental Protectic Agency ("EPA"), will likely limit construction of new conventional coal-fired power plants, but technologies such as carbon capture and sequestration should provide for the long-term economic use of coal.
+We have and will continue to investigate the possible deployment of these technologies at our mine site in Wyoming and will continue efforts to develop additional markets for our coal production, including the possible development of additional power plants at our mine site.

-We divested of seven independent power production plants in 2008 (the "IPP Transaction") because we were able to capture significant value for shareholders, but we have not exited the non-regulated power generation business.
 We have expertise in permitting, constructing and operating power generation facilities.
 These skills, combined with our understanding of electric resource planning and regulatory procedures, provide a significant opportunity for us to add long-term shareholder value.
 We intend to grow our non-regulated power generation business by continuing to focus on long-term contractual relationships with other load-serving utilities.
-This was exemplified with the September 2009 announcement that our non-regulated generation subsidiary was selected as the successful bidder to build 200 MWs of combined-cycle gas fired power generation to provide energy and capacity to our Colorado Electric subsidiary, through a 20-year power purchase agreement.